SOCY 2600 Gender and Society

 3 hours; 3 credits

 Gender as a system of inequality that shapes social life and the distribution of resources and privilege.
 Particular attention to gender as a social construct and the real consequences of gender in different social institutions such as the workplace, family, and schools.
 Discussion of movements for gender equality.
-This course is the same as Women's Studies 3420 [51.5].
+This course is the same as Women's and Gender Studies 3420 [51.5].

 Prerequisite: Core Curriculum 1230 [2.3] with a grade of B- or higher, or Core Studies 3 with a grade of B- or higher, or Sociology *1101 , or permission of the chairperson.